West condemns Myanmar coup, calls for election result to be upheld

 Australian Foreign Minister Marise Payne called on the military “to respect the rule of law, to resolve disputes through lawful mechanisms and to release immediately all civilian leaders and others” who had been detained.

-Singapore’s Foreign Ministry urged all parties to exercise restraint and work towards a positive and peaceful outcome.
+Singapore’s Foreign Ministry urged all parties to exercise restraint and work towards a positive and peaceful outcome in comments that were echoed by Malaysia and Indonesia.

+However, other fellow members of regional grouping, the Association of Southeast Asian Nations (ASEAN), took a more hands off approach.

+“It’s their internal affairs,” Thailand’s deputy prime minister Prawit Wongsuwan told reporters when asked about the coup in the country’s northern neighbour.
+Cambodia and the Philippines made similar comments.

 The detentions came after days of escalating tension between the civilian government and the military after the Nov.
 8 election in which Suu Kyi’s National League for Democracy (NLD) scored a landslide win.